 One to Three Days Prior to Surgery

 - Set out clothing that is loose and buttons or zips up the front.
-A warm-up or jogging suit is ideal.
+Zip up hoodies, button up flannels, and short-sleeve shirts are all good options.
 No pullover tops should be used for three weeks after facial surgery.

 - If you are going to be staying overnight, bring the following: